 Pumpkin Roll Recipe

-In a large mixing bowl, beat eggs for 5 minutes.
+- In a large mixing bowl, beat eggs for 5 minutes.
 Gradually beat in the sugar.
-Beat in the pumpkin and vanilla.
+Beat in the pumpkin and lemon juice.

 - Pour batter into a jelly roll pan that has been lined with parchment paper and sprayed with non-stick spray.
 (Mine is about 15 x 11 x 1".)
 Bake at 375° for 15 minutes, or till cake is completely set in the middle.